Klamath Falls, Oregon: Climate

 Klamath Falls is known as "Oregon's City of Sunshine" because the area enjoys 300 days of sun per year.
 The Klamath Falls area is a high desert and features a climate with cold, snowy winters along with hot summer afternoons and cool summer nights.
 Under the Köppen climate classification the city's climate type is Csb, often described as warm summer Mediterranean.
 Using the 0 C isotherm preferred by some climatologists, Klamath Falls is a Dsb climate, often described as warm summer humid continental.

-Typical of its region, Klamath Falls has a dry season in summertime, with the greatest precipitation occurring in wintertime, a substantial proportion falling as snow.
+Typical of its region, Klamath Falls has a dry season in summertime, with the greatest precipitation occurring in wintertime.
+A substantial proportion falls as snow.
 Although it is not arid or semi-arid, total precipitation is still low, at 13.41 in per year, due to Klamath Falls being in the rain shadow of the Cascade Mountains to the west.
 The wettest "rain year" has been from July 1955 to June 1956 with 21.78 in and the driest from July 1954 to June 1955 with 6.09 in.
-Annual snowfall averages around 36.5 in, with the most on record being 100.6 in between July 1955 and June 1956; in contrast, only a trace of snow fell between July 1991 and June 1992.
+Annual snowfall averages around 36.5 inches (93 cm).
+The record maximum of 100.6 inches (256 cm) occurred between July 1955 and June 1956, while only a trace of snow fell between July 1991 and June 1992.
 The maximum snow depth has been 36 in on January 3, 1901.

 The all-time record high is 105 F, set on July 27, 1911, and the all-time record low is -24 F, set on January 15, 1888.
 The freeze-free season averages around 120 days, with the first freeze in a typical year being on September 21, and the last freeze being on June 1.
 On average 18.2 days per year reach 90 F or higher, and 1.9 nights per year reach temperatures of 0 F or lower.